danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day1.md

     https://azure.microsoft.com/en-us/services/cognitive-services/directory/

-*Mention the ability to "demo" these*
+You can do an online demo these APIs using the "Demo" link next to the APIs.

-See the tabs up top for our Azure Cognitive Services:
+See the tabs at the top of the window for our Azure Cognitive Services:

 * Vision
 * Speech